 In general, fillers and preservatives are quite hard to track and may make it impossible to accurately track carb intake.
 Some common fillers include:

-• Sodium nitrite: This is probably the most famous of all the hot dog ingredients, and for good reason.
-Multiple studies argue sodium nitrites are significantly tied to the development of colorectal cancer (CRC), and there is currently little evidence to refute that.2
+- Sodium nitrite: This is probably the most famous of all the hot dog ingredients, and for good reason.
+Multiple studies argue sodium nitrites are significantly tied to the development of colorectal cancer (CRC), and there is currently little evidence to refute that.5

 There are a few brands of hot dogs that are keto-friendly.
 These brands typically use high-quality meat and do not contain any fillers or preservatives.
 Some of the top keto-friendly hot dog brands include:

-1. Applegate Farms: Applegate Farms’ hot dogs are made from 100% grass-fed beef and do not contain any fillers, artificial ingredients, or preservatives.
-They pride themselves on being the best hot dog brand in the industry for good reason: according to their website, they never use antibiotics or hormones and have an extremely high standard for raising animals for their hot dogs.4
+- Applegate Farms: Applegate Farms’ hot dogs are made from 100% grass-fed beef and do not contain any fillers, artificial ingredients, or preservatives.
+They pride themselves on being the best hot dog brand in the industry for good reason: according to their website, they never use antibiotics or hormones and have an extremely high standard for raising animals for their hot dogs.7

-When most people wonder are hot dogs keto friendly, they tend to think about the bun and various toppings that do not fit into the keto diet.
+When most people consider the keto-friendliness of hot dogs, they often focus on the bun and various toppings that don’t fit into the keto diet.

 However, there are a few keto-friendly hot dog toppings and condiments available on the market.
 These hot dog toppings and condiments tend to be low-carb due to being made with no sugar or low-carbohydrate ingredients like chicory root fiber.